2021 Liberian by-elections: Bomi County candidates

 There were nine candidates in the Bomi-1 election: Obediah Kpakpa Varney of the Liberia Restoration Party (LRP), Charles S. Brown of the CPP, Seh Maxwell Vincent of the Liberian People's Party (LPP), John D. Karmo of the Liberia National Union (LINU), Roosevelt Alvin Tulay Sr. of the People's Unification Party (PUP), as well as independent candidates Finda Gborie Lansanah, Armah Vanah Boakai II, Edwin Folley McGill, and Harry Buster Sando Sr.

-While Varney had been a member of the ruling CDC, the CDC did not nominate a candidate for the Bomi-1 district.
+Varney was a member of the Liberia People's Democratic Party (LPDP), itself a member of the ruling CDC coalition.
+According to the LPDP, Varney had won a CDC primary to contest the Bomi seat in the primary before the CDC announced it would not field a candidate in the Bomi by-election.
 FrontPage Africa reported that CDC leader George Weah had respected a request from Senator Edwin Snowe not to run a candidate in Bomi County, and instead back Lansanah's candidacy.
 Snowe had heavily supported Finda Gborie Lansanah's husband, the late Senator Lahai Gbabye Lansanah, and in the 2021 by-election, Snowe supported her.
 The CDC had also faced a notable loss in the 2020 Senate election in Bomi County, so victory in the by-election seemed unlikely.
+The LPDP claimed it was not consulted by in regard to the decision to not contest the Bomi by-election.

 According to Liberia Public Radio, CPP candidate Charles Brown's campaign had less financial backing than Varney's and Lansanah's.